josephlewis/RW_Natural_Corridors/README.md

 # Estimating the Scale-Dependent Influence of Natural Terrestrial Corridors on the Positioning of Settlements: A Multi-Scale Study of Roman Forts in Wales

-This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "Estimating the Scale-Dependent Influence of Natural Terrestrial Corridors on the Positioning of Settlements: A Multi-Scale Study of Roman Forts in Wales" authored by Lewis, J.
+This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "_Estimating the Scale-Dependent Influence of Natural Terrestrial Corridors on the Positioning of Settlements: A Multi-Scale Study of Roman Forts in Wales_" authored by Lewis, J.

 Getting Started
 ---------------